unyt-org/uix-template-hello-uix/README.md

 # Project Structure

 ## Directories
-The source code is split into two directories.
+The source code is split into three directories.

 The `backend` directory contains the backend logic that runs on [Deno](https://deno.com/).